TurtlePU/ts-pkg-template/README.md

 ## Tips

+* optimize dependencies: you might not need all of them
 * add homepage / repo link to `package.json` as well
-* set Git hook to run `npm run tests && npm run lint` before commit
+* set Git hook to run `npm run lint` before commit
-* optimize dependencies: you may not need all of them
+* `npm run lint-fix` to auto fix some lint errors
 * tweak `.eslintrc` to enforce desired codestyle

 ## Dev Dependencies overview